-"The truly amazing thing about Busy Bees productions is that the writing, narrating, composing, and performing are all done by the multi-talented Anna-Christina.
+"The truly amazing thing about Music Audio Stories is that the writing, narrating, composing, and performing are all done by the multi-talented Anna-Christina.
 She reads with great spirit and enthusiasm.
 Her voice rises and falls in time to the music and story and her British-tinged reading adds a touch of class to the affair."Steven Brandt - Audiobook-Heaven

 "The narrator has a really soothing voice, which I’m sure not just kids, but everyone will appreciate.
 It’s like liquid gold.
 Expressive and entertaining.
 The music background is so soothing and magical.
 5 Star Rating."Priscilla Tan - Priscilla and her Books

 "These audio books are greatly original and very professionally produced.
 They are not just empty children’s stories.
 Besides being funny and well written they have a message in the story."Dick Leonardo - Bookroom Reviews

 "The music is upbeat and beautifully matches the story.
 I loved the narrator’s expression in her story telling.
 The story is entertaining, imaginative and fun."Kathryn Svendsen - Shelf Full of Books